INCRMA Board of Directors, 2013-2014

 Education Program (Leadership for the 21st Century: Chaos, Conflict and Courage).

 Jenifer Fritz has a proven track record with 20+ years of high-tech industry successful sales, engineering and business development experience, including over nine years specializing in identity management, biometrics and security solutions to commercial and government customers.
-Fritz recently joined CareerBuilder Government Solutions as Director, and has previously served as Vice President of Government Security Solutions for several DC based sales organizations.
+Fritz recently joined Nextiva as Vice President for Government and Enterprise Solutions and has previously served as Vice President of Government Security Solutions for several DC based sales organizations.

 Ms. Fritz is also a founding member and frequent Key Note Speaker of the Make the Link Golf Tournament for the Alzheimer’s Association of Massachusetts.
 She initiated the tournament 15 years ago to raise money for the association.
 In the past 15 years she has helped raise over $1.5 million.